-During the prior year the Company extended its banking facilities from \$100 million to \$220 million for 2 to 5-year terms, sourced from four major banks.
+During the year, the Company decreased its banking facilities from \$220 million to \$140 million sourced from four major banks.
 The bank facilities are secured by a general security agreement over the Company's assets, undertakings and any uncalled capital.
-The weighted average interest rate on the term loan for the year ending 30 June 2019 was 4.51% (2018: 4.04%).
+The weighted average interest rate on the term loan for the year ending 30 June 2020 was 3.99% (2019:4.51%).